Toxocariasis: Transmission

-Transmission of Toxocara to humans is usually through ingestion of infective eggs.
+Toxocara is usually transmitted to humans through ingestion of infective eggs.
 T. canis can lay around 200,000 eggs per day.
 These eggs are passed in cat or dog feces, but the defecation habits of dogs cause T. canis transmission to be more common than that of T. cati.
 Both Toxocara canis and Toxocara cati eggs require a several week incubation period in moist, humid weather outside a host before becoming infective, so fresh eggs cannot cause toxocariasis.

 Many objects and surfaces can become contaminated with infectious Toxocara eggs.
 Flies that feed on feces can spread Toxocara eggs to surfaces or foods.
 Young children who put contaminated objects in their mouths or eat dirt (pica) are at risk of developing symptoms.
 Humans can also contaminate foods by not washing their hands before eating.

 Humans are not the only accidental hosts of Toxocara.
 Eating undercooked rabbit, chicken, or sheep can lead to infection; encysted larvae in the meat can become reactivated and migrate through a human host, causing toxocariasis.
 Special attention should be paid to thoroughly cooking giblets and liver to avoid transmission.

 Incubation period

 The incubation period for Toxocara canis and cati eggs depends on temperature and humidity.
 T. canis females, specifically, are capable of producing up to 200,000 eggs a day that require 2–6 weeks minimum up to a couple months before full development into the infectious stage.
 Under ideal summer conditions, eggs can mature to the infective stage after two weeks outside of a host.
-Provided sufficient oxygen and moisture availability, Toxocara eggs can remain infectious for years, as their resistant outer shell enables the protection from most environmental threats.
+Provided sufficient oxygen and moisture availability, Toxocara eggs can remain infectious for years, as their resistant outer shell enables protection from most environmental threats.
 However, as identified in a case study presented within the journal of helminthology, the second stage of larvae development poses strict vulnerabilities to certain environmental elements.
-High temperatures and low moisture levels will quickly degrade the larvae during this stage of growth.
+High temperatures and low moisture levels will quickly degrade the larvae during this developmental stage.

 Reservoir

 Dogs and foxes are the reservoir for Toxocara canis, but puppies and cubs pose the greatest risk of spreading the infection to humans.
-Infection in most adult dogs is characterized by encysted second stage larvae.
-However, these larvae can become reactivated in pregnant females and cross the placental barrier to infect the pups.
-Vertical transmission can also occur through breastmilk.
+Infection in most adult dogs is characterized by encysted second-stage larvae.
+However, these larvae can reactivate in pregnant females and cross the placental barrier to infect the pups.
+Vertical transmission can also occur through breast milk.
 Infectious mothers, and puppies under five weeks old, pass eggs in their feces.
 Approximately 50% of puppies and 20% of adult dogs are infected with T. canis.

 Cats are the reservoir for Toxocara cati.
-As with T. canis, encysted second stage larvae in pregnant or lactating cats become reactivated.
+As with T. canis, encysted second-stage larvae in pregnant or lactating cats reactivate.
 However, vertical transmission can only occur through breastfeeding.

 Flies can act as mechanical vectors for Toxocara, but most infections occur without a vector.
 Most incidents with Toxocariasis result from prokaryotic expression vectors and their transmission through direct physical contact with feces that results in the contraction of the illness.